microsoftgraph/msgraph-sdk-powershell/src/Search/beta/docs/New-MgBetaExternalConnection.md

       - `[AccessType <String>]`: accessType
       - `[IdentitySource <String>]`: identitySourceType
       - `[Type <String>]`: aclType
       - `[Value <String>]`: The unique identifer of the identity.
-In case of Azure Active Directory identities, value is set to the object identifier of the user, group or tenant for types user, group and everyone (and everyoneExceptGuests) respectively.
-In case of external groups value is set to the ID of the externalGroup.
+For Azure Active Directory identities, value is set to the object identifier of the user, group or tenant for types user, group and everyone (and everyoneExceptGuests) respectively.
+For external groups, value is set to the ID of the externalGroup.
     - `[Activities <IMicrosoftGraphExternalConnectorsExternalActivity[]>]`: Returns a list of activities performed on the item.
 Write-only.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[PerformedBy <IMicrosoftGraphExternalConnectorsIdentity>]`: identity